FelixJacobsen/FelixJacobsen/README.md

 ### Hi there, I'm Felix Jacobsen 👋

-I'm currently studying to be a Java full developer at IT-Högskolan, Gothenburg.
+I'm currently studying to be a Java full-stack developer at IT-Högskolan, Gothenburg.

 <br />